top of page

 absence green

-JoAnna Scandiffia is a gemologist living in San Francisco.
+JoAnna Scandiffio is a gemologist living in San Francisco.
 Her poems are like bird nests, made with fragments randomly connected to hold the moment.
 She is like the old medieval monks who copied out verses in colored inks so the world could sing forever.
-Her work has appeared in Calyx, The Poeming Pigeon, Poets 11, Sugared Water, The MacGuffin, Italian Americana, and other journals.
+Her work has appeared in Calyx, The Poeming Pigeon, Poets 11, Sugared Water, The MacGuffin, Italian Americana, The RavensPerch, The Ekphrastic Review and other journals.

 JoAnna's Book Recommendations